kalafut/brokenmold/content/post/2014-04-20-caveat-when-adding-fragments-via-xml.md

 ---
+categories:
+- android fragments
+comments: false
+date: 2014-04-20T14:07:44-07:00
+title: Caveat when adding fragments via XML
 type: post
-title: "Caveat when adding fragments via XML"
-date: 2014-04-20T14:07:44-07:00
-comments: false
-categories: [ android fragments]
 ---

 I spent an hour trying to figure our why, after replacing or removing a Fragment, the UI of the